LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

 Since we are returning a new array, we need to create it, and for that we need a length.
 How would you do that by hand?
 Go through the original array, look at individual elements, and count the nonzero ones.
-We can do a counting loop, say putting our count into the variable ``countNonZero``.
-Then create a new array, say ``notzero``,  with the proper length.
+We can do a counting loop Say we put our count into the variable ``countNonZero``.
+Then create a new ``int`` array, say ``notzero``,  with the proper length.

 The next part is new.
 Clearly we need to get non-zero values from the original array ``data`` and put them in the other array, ``notzero``.
-As we said the array indices are not in sync.
-That means we are going to need to deal with their indices separately.
-The index in ``data`` is not going to relate directly to the index in ``notzero``.
+As we said, the array indices are not in sync.
+That means we are going to need to deal with their indices
+separately: The index in ``data`` is not going to relate directly to the index in ``notzero``.

+We could just have a separate index variable for each array.
+Think about ``data``:
-We could just have an index variable for each array.
-Think about ``data``: we do want to go through it sequentially, and we are only reading the sequential values, so we can actually use a ``foreach`` loop and not keep track of that index directly at all!
+We do want to go through it sequentially, and we are only *reading* the sequential values, so we can actually use a ``foreach`` loop and not keep track of that index directly at all!